piacobelli14/Dino-Psych/README.md

 **Ongoing Challenges:**
 - Configuration:
-  - The application's backend is node/express.js API designed to run using a Vercel serverless distribution. financial constraints have delayed deployment for a few more weeks.
+  - The application's backend is a node/express.js API designed to run using a Vercel serverless distribution. financial constraints have delayed deployment for a few more weeks.

 **Future Goals:**
 - Add program, timepoint, and measure customization so that every hospital can mold the application to their program specific needs.